 Our first international trip came with all types of lessons learned about flying with a dog around the world.
 It’s all very doable, but in general, it’s no walk in the (dog) park either.

-You must carefully research the pet policies of any airline you use and the laws and regulations of any country where your pet travels.
+Be careful to research the pet policies of any airline you use and the laws and regulations of any country where your pet travels.
 Keep in mind there may be separate policies for pets other than cats and dogs, so be sure to check if you’re bringing along a reptile or a rodent.

 In general, most airlines use one of four modes of pet transport: